 As the century changed from 18th to 19th, change also caught up with the croppers, as machines were now being devised to mechanise their jobs too.
 By the turn of the century, the first cropping frames, operated my mill wheels, were being installed and each machine could do the work of ten skilled croppers.
 Many croppers found themselves out of work or looking for much less well paid work.

-At the same time, as a result of the Napoleonic Wars and an American Trade Embargo, leading to higher taxation and aggravated by poor harvests, the price of corn was at an all-time high.
-In order to maintain profitability, the mill-owners cut the wages of the workers and introduced cropping frames into the workrooms.
-The rich got richer and the poor became destitute.
-Poverty among the mill workers in the lace industry in Nottingham led to violence erupting there, with gangs of workers breaking the machines, and it wasn’t long before the workers of Cheshire, Lancashire and Yorkshire began to also engage in attacking the mills at night and breaking the new machines that they blamed for their poverty and starvation…but the greatest unrest was in Yorkshire.

 Luddites were named after Ned Ludd, a Leicestershire born man who broke two stocking frames in 1779.
+A generation later, in 1811, poverty among the mill workers in the lace industry in Nottingham led to violence erupting there, with gangs of workers breaking the new machines that were taking their jobs, and it wasn’t long before the workers of Cheshire, Lancashire and Yorkshire also began to engage in attacking the mills at night and breaking the new machines that they blamed for their poverty and starvation…unrest became widespread in the north but the greatest unrest was in Yorkshire.

-They were mainly self-employed textile workers who feared the end of their trade brought about by employers installing labour saving technologies in mechanised mills around 1810-1816.
-In Kirklees, they were made up of croppers and other textile workers and their machine-breaking activity spread to Huddersfield and surrounding areas, including Halifax, in 1812.
-Although most of the Luddites came from the Huddersfield and Halifax areas, there is evidence that sympathisers from Mirfield had joined in.
+The West Riding Luddites were mainly self-employed textile workers who feared the end of their trade brought about by employers installing labour saving technologies in mechanised mills in 1810-1816.
+In Kirklees, Luddite groups were made up of croppers and other textile workers and their machine-breaking activity spread to Huddersfield and surrounding areas, including Halifax, in 1812.
+Although most of the Luddites came from the Huddersfield and Halifax areas, there is evidence that sympathisers from Thornhill and Mirfield had joined in.

 In April 1812, a large body of men, including the Huddersfield and Leeds Luddites, some armed with pistols, others with old swords and home-made weapons and sledgehammers, set out to attack William Cartwright’s Mill in Cleckheaton.
 Some had met at Dumb Steeple earlier in the day.
-Dumb Steeple was a monument at Cooper Bridge, Mirfield , which was a rallying point during troubles.
+Dumb Steeple is a monument at Cooper Bridge, Mirfield , which was a rallying point during troubles.
 The Huddersfield Luddites then joined up with the other groups until there were about 300 in the mob.
 Cartwright’s reinforcements of soldiers and local militia plus his foresight in strengthening the defenses of the mill, enabled him to hold off the Luddites.
 The soldiers fired into the crowd.
 Two Luddites were killed and many seriously injured.
 One soldier, who refused to fire on the crowds, was publicly flogged.

 Capture and Punishment